 The easiest definition for Rule of 72 is that it is used to measure how fast your money can grow.
-Lately, investors learned that the number 72 is actually a magical number which can be used as a quick way to determine how long it takes for an investment to double in value with a given yield.
+Lately, investors learned that the number 72 is actually a magical number that can be used as a quick way to determine how long it takes for an investment to double in value with a given yield.
 This rule will help you to estimate how many years it will take to double an investment by compounding.

 How to Calculate?